 Law Society of New Brunswick

 The program is accredited as providing 6 hours of CPD credits.

 The program is accredited as providing 1 hour of professionalism education.
 The law society does not pre-approve or accredit general CPD hours.

 The program is accredited as providing 6.75 hours of CPD credits and 1 hour of ethics credits.

-Our stellar faculty for this program is made up of senior, nationally-recognized family law mediators and arbitrators practicing in British Columbia, Alberta, Manitoba and Ontario, and includes Wayne Barkauskas QC, Dr. Rachel Birnbaum, John-Paul Boyd QC, Herschel Fogelman, Aaron Franks, Cheryl Goldhart, Arlene Henry QC, Gary Joseph, Daniel Melamed, Doug Moe QC, Krysta Ostwald QC, Lawrence Pinsky, Brahm Siegel and Lorne Wolfson.
+Our stellar faculty for this program is made up of senior, nationally-recognized family law mediators and arbitrators practicing in British Columbia, Alberta, Manitoba and Ontario, and includes Wayne Barkauskas KC, Dr. Rachel Birnbaum, John-Paul Boyd KC, Herschel Fogelman, Aaron Franks, Cheryl Goldhart, Arlene Henry KC, Gary Joseph, Daniel Melamed, Doug Moe KC, Krysta Ostwald KC, Lawrence Pinsky, Brahm Siegel and Lorne Wolfson.

 The cost of the program is $350, and $300 for members of the ADR Institute of Canada (ADRIC) and its provincial affiliates, the BC Parenting Coordinators Roster Society (BCPCRS), the Family Arbitration and Mediation Law Institute (FAMLI), the Family Dispute Resolution Institute of Ontario (FDRIO), Family Mediation Canada (FMC), MediateBC rosters and the Ontario Association for Family Mediation (OAFM).